Dental fluorosis: Mechanism

-Teeth are the most studied body tissues to examine the impact of fluoride to human health.
 There are a few possible mechanisms that have been proposed.
-It is generally believed that the hypomineralization of affected enamel is mainly due to in-situ toxic effects of the fluoride on the ameloblasts in the enamel formation, and not caused by the general effects of fluoride on the calcium metabolism, or by the poisoning effects that suppress the fluoride metabolism.
-However, despite decades of research and studies, there have yet to be any studies that substantiates the believed mechanism whereby dental fluorosis is a result of alteration in the mineralisation that takes place when fluoride interacts with mineralising tissues.
+The most popular is that the hypomineralization of affected enamel is mainly due to in-situ toxic effects of the fluoride on the ameloblasts in the enamel formation.
+General effects of fluoride on the calcium metabolism, or oversaturation effects that suppress the fluoride metabolism, are alternate explanations.
+However, despite decades of research, there have yet to be any studies that substantiate a mechanism of alteration in the mineralisation that takes place when fluoride interacts with mineralising tissues.

 In the extra-cellular environment of maturing enamel, an excess of fluoride ions alters the rate at which enamel matrix proteins (amelogenin) are enzymatically broken down and the rate at which the subsequent breakdown products are removed.
 Fluoride may also indirectly alter the action of protease via a decrease in the availability of free calcium ions in the mineralization environment.
 This results in the formation of enamel with less mineralization.
 This hypomineralized enamel has altered optical properties and appears opaque and lusterless relative to normal enamel.

 Traditionally severe fluorosis has been described as enamel hypoplasia, however, hypoplasia does not occur as a result of fluorosis.
-The pits, bands, and loss of areas of enamel seen in severe fluorosis are the result of damage to the severely hypomineralized, brittle and fragile enamel which occurs after they erupt into the mouth.
+The pits, bands, and loss of areas of enamel seen in severe fluorosis are the result of damage to severely hypomineralized, brittle, and fragile enamel.

-Hydroxyapatite is converted to fluoroapatite in a three step process.
-Dental fluorosis can be prevented at a population level through defluoridation.
-It is the downward adjustment of the level of fluoride in drinking water.
+Hydroxyapatite is converted to fluorapatite in a three step process.